sikh09/Medaka-pituitary-scRNA-seq/README.md

 * Introns: 15036 genes, 4945 cells.
 * Intron/exon spanning: 13766 genes, 4945 cells.

-#### Preliminary analysis in R:
+#### Initial analysis in R:
-Preliminary_anlaysis.R is used for preliminary visulization and quality control of scRNA seq data
+Preliminary_anlaysis.R is used for preliminary visulization and quality control of scRNA seq data.

-#### Remove doublets:
+* Used DropEst to find the accurate estimation of moleular counts per cell.

+#### Quality Control (QC):
 Remove_doublets.R is used to remove the duplets from scRNA seq data and updated quality control step.
 * I ended up with 2592 cells, 18377 genes in sample 1
-* I ended up with 3921 cells, 18660 genes in sample 2
+* I ended up with 3804 cells, 18660 genes in sample 2

 #### Downstream Analysis:
+xxxx.R is used for normalization, initial clustering and sub-clustering